 While Tupelo Honey announced plans to expand their College Street location in early 2017, this spot is still on the small size.
-The ambience is cozy, though a bit crowded–if you prefer a quiet, airy dining experience, this simply isn’t the place for you.
-But if a little hustle and bustle, paired with complimentary biscuits and jam, sounds like a decent way to pass a Sunday afternoon, you’ll enjoy digging into the dynamic menu of Southern style classics peppered with more modern fare.
+The ambiance is cozy, though a bit crowded–if you prefer a quiet, airy dining experience, this simply isn’t the place for you.
+But if a little hustle and bustle, paired with complimentary biscuits and jam, sounds like a decent way to pass a Sunday afternoon, you’ll enjoy digging into the dynamic menu of Southern-style classics peppered with more modern fare.

-Classic dishes, like friend green tomatoes and cast iron macaroni and cheese, join lighter items like the fresh Kale and Quinoa salad and beloved Avocado Toast.
-It’s a seasonal approach that also doesn’t skimp on the good stuff that Southern cooking is known for, namely: butter, gravy, and grits.
+Classic dishes, like fried green tomatoes and cast iron macaroni and cheese, join lighter items like the fresh Kale and Quinoa salad and beloved Avocado Toast.
+It’s a seasonal approach that also doesn’t skimp on the good stuff that Southern cooking is mainly known for butter, gravy, and grits.

-- Sweet Tea Roasted Chicken – Instead of a typical marinade, you’ll find this bird braised in the “nectar of the gods,” good, old fashioned southern sweet tea.
+Instead of a typical marinade, you’ll find this bird braised in the “nectar of the gods,” good, old-fashioned southern sweet tea.
 A generous portion of the juicy meat is served with two side items.

-You may want to visit because you’ve heard great things about the food, because the restaurant makes so many “best of” lists or because you’re wowed by management’s dedication to responsible sourcing of all product served.
-No matter your reason, we’re sure you’ll be glad you stopped in and tried a uniquely southern meal at Tupelo Honey Cafe.
+You may want to visit because you’ve heard great things about the food, because the restaurant makes so many “best of” lists, or because you’re wowed by management’s dedication to responsible sourcing of all products served.
+No matter your reason, we are sure you’ll be glad you stopped in and tried a uniquely southern meal at Tupelo Honey Cafe.

 -The “Shoo Mercy” Sweet Potato Pancakes are a pricey splurge, but the dish comes with fried chicken, bacon, eggs, plus candied nuts and fruit.
 It’s more than enough food to try a sample of what Tupelo Honey does so well.
 Order one to share, and split a few sides to sample the best of the best.